corvert/web-game-Asteroid-Dodgers/readme.md

 # Asteroid Dodgers - Multiplayer Web Game

 A real-time multiplayer web game where players control ships to avoid asteroids and collect power-ups.
 Built using pure JavaScript and DOM elements (no Canvas).
+This is an online multiplayer experience designed for 2-4 players.

 ## Features

 - Real-time multiplayer gameplay for 2-4 players
 - Smooth 60 FPS performance
-- Pure DOM-based rendering (no Canvas)
 - Keyboard controls with responsive input
 - Power-ups system
 - In-game menu (pause/resume/quit)